Current Status: Deleted

 - "the wae.png", an image of a Ugandan Knuckles.

 - "weird rubix cube.jpg", an image of a Minecraft grass block.

 - "Willemstan Wallpaper.mbp", an image of the Willemstan logo, with the word "Willemstan" written below it.
 Designed to replace the background on school computers.

-Shortly after System II was established, it became apparent that having the System folder on the High School Student Shared was still a terrible idea, as it was only a matter of time before the IT Men found it.
+Shortly after System II was established, it became apparent that having the System folder on the High School Student Shared was still a terrible idea, as it was only a matter of time before the IT Men found it again.
 As a result, System II was abandoned on May 21st of 2019, with the only other visit being on May 24th of 2019 to copy its contents over to System III and erase everything left behind.
-This makes System II the only System folder deleted by its creators instead of the IT Men.
-Due to the fact that you cannot actually delete files in the Student Shared, all files were edited with notepad and erased that way.
-The only files left intact were "System II Info.txt", an image of Dr. Delp, and the picture of Mr. Freeman holding a gun.
+This made System II the only System folder deleted by its creators instead of the IT Men.
+Due to the fact that you couldn't actually delete files in the Student Shared, all files were corrupted/erased by opening the file with notepad.
+The only files left intact were "System II Info.txt", an image of Dr. Delp, and the Mike Freeman with a Gun Image.
 From April of 2019 to the Summer of 2020, the folder was undetected and never found by the IT Men.
-However, following the removal of all novell systems from the school network, the current status of System II became unknown.
-We originally suspected that it was deleted alongside the entire shared folder, but we later discovered that all of the files are actually still around, just hidden.
-As a result, System II could still very well be around to this day.

 However, during the Great Leap Forward, in which the school network and other technologies were upgraded, the HS Student Shared was retired and became inaccessible.
 The status of the HS Student Shared and System II was unknown until the summer of 2022, when it was confirmed that the HS Student Shared was deleted, and a backup was not made.
 Therefore, System II had been officially deleted.